hpi-swa-teaching/GameMecha/source/GM-Test.package/GMKeyHandlerTest.class/README.md

-Includes tests for our GMKeyHandler like requesting whether a specific key ist pressed or registration of blocks and methods to a specific key.
+This test includes tests for the GMKeyHandler like requesting whether a specific key ist pressed or registration of blocks and methods to a specific key.